-- 9.1.
+9.1.
 A surveillance programme should be established by the operating organization to verify that provisions for safe operation that were made in the design and checked during construction and commissioning continue in effect during the operating lifetime of the plant and continue to supply data to be used for assessing the residual service life of SSCs.
 At the same time, the programme should verify that the safety margins are adequate and provide a high tolerance for anticipated operational occurrences, errors and malfunctions.
-Particular attention should be paid to the following aspects: - integrity of the barriers between radioactive materials and the environment (such as fuel cladding, primary pressure boundary and containment); - availability of safety systems such as the protection system, the safety system actuation systems and the safety system support features (see Ref.[12]); - availability of items whose failure could adversely affect safety. - 9.2.
-The surveillance programme should fulfil the following functions: - delineating in sufficient scope and depth the aims of surveillance in accordance with operating limits and conditions and other requirements that are applicable to SSCs important to safety; - specifying the frequency of surveillance and providing for the scheduling of surveillance activities; - specifying standards to be applied and providing for appropriate procedures to be followed in the conduct and assessment of each surveillance activity; - verifying that SSCs important to safety remain within the operational limits and conditions; - specifying the authorities and responsibilities assigned both to individuals
+Particular attention should be paid to the following aspects:

+- -integrity of the barriers between radioactive materials and the environment (such as fuel cladding, primary pressure boundary and containment); - availability of safety systems such as the protection system, the safety system actuation systems and the safety system support features (see Ref.[12]); - availability of items whose failure could adversely affect safety.

+9.2.
+The surveillance programme should fulfil the following functions:
-- and to on-site and off-site organizations involved in deciding on and carrying out surveillance activities; - specifying the qualifications of personnel performing surveillance activities;

-- specifying the requirements for records to be kept and for the retention providing cross-references to other documents relevant to the surveillance programme; - ensuring that regular or periodic reviews of surveillance programmes are carried out (see paragraphs 5.33-5.38). - 9.3.
+- delineating in sufficient scope and depth the aims of surveillance in accordance with operating limits and conditions and other requirements that are applicable to SSCs important to safety; - specifying the frequency of surveillance and providing for the scheduling of surveillance activities; - specifying standards to be applied and providing for appropriate procedures to be followed in the conduct and assessment of each surveillance activity; - verifying that SSCs important to safety remain within the operational limits and conditions: - specifying the authorities and responsibilities assigned both to individuals and to on-site and off-site organizations involved in deciding on and carrying out surveillance activities; - specifying the qualifications of personnel performing surveillance activities; - indicating the points at which tests are required and deficiencies, if any, are rectified; - specifying the requirements for records to be kept and for the retention and retrievability of such records; - providing cross-references to other documents relevant to the surveillance programme; - ensuring that regular or periodic reviews of surveillance programmes are carried out (see paragraphs 5.33-5.38). - 9.3.
 In compliance with the fourth item of paragraph 9.2, an appropriate surveillance requirement should be established for each operational limit and condition (for further information regarding operational limits and conditions, see Ref.
 [6]). - 9.4.
 Some data from plant operation, such as the number of trips or the numbers and values of variations in temperature and power, should be obtained not by the usual methods of surveillance such as monitoring, measuring and testing, but directly from the records of the plant operating history.
-This Safety Guide does not deal with such items; however, it is recognized that the collection and evaluation of these data are of fundamental importance for the assessment of plant performance - 9.5.
-Not all SSCs require the same frequency and extent of surveillance programme.
-The use of quality assurance principles enables the surveillance requirements to be derived in a graded manner such that the extent of the requirements is consistent with the safety functions performed by the SSCs.
-Account should be taken of the probability of failure to perform properly (PSA results can be used if applicable) and of the requirement to maintain radiation exposures as low as reasonably achievable.
-The frequency with which SSCs not normally in use are tested should be optimized, so that they can perform their functions satisfactorily when required and possible wear-out due to overtesting is avoided.
-In deciding on the extent of the surveillance requirements, systems and residual life-time.
+This Safety Guide does not deal with such items; however, it is recognized that the collection and evaluation of these data are of fundamental importance for the assessment of plant performance and residual life-time.